Here2ServeU/aws-FullStackApp-terraform/README.md

 # Full-Stack Application Deployment with Terraform, Amazon ECS, and CI/CD

 ## Overview
-This project demonstrates how to build and deploy a scalable full-stack application using Terraform for infrastructure provisioning, Amazon ECS for container orchestration, and a CI/CD pipeline for automation.
-The setup includes environment-specific configurations to ensure flexibility and scalability.
+This project demonstrates building and deploying the **T2S Courses** app using a full-stack architecture with Terraform for infrastructure provisioning, Amazon ECS for container orchestration, and CI/CD pipelines for automated deployment.

+The application includes:
+- **Front-End**: A React-based course catalog.
+- **Back-End**: A Node.js/Express.js API for serving course data.

 ---